cantinac/SPT_accel_test_rig_firmware/README.md

 This code doesn't compensate for jitter in the accelerometer.
-Given the low frquency of the readings (around once per second) and the 10bit resolution of the LIS3DH, noise in the readigs in not likely to be a significant factor in gaining insight into the general levels of activity.
+Given the low frquency of the readings (around once per second) and the 10bit resolution of the LIS3DH, noise in the readings is not likely to be a significant factor in gaining insight into the general levels of activity.